fleek-network/fleek-network-docs/reference/Security/how-to-secure-a-node-with-ssl-tls.md

 2023/01/25 18:56:34 [notice] 17#17: signal process started
 ```

-Do a health check anywhere in the web to confirm
+Do a health check anywhere on the web to confirm

 ```sh
 curl https://<YOUR DOMAIN NAME>/ping